 Ladders may be necessary equipment for many construction workers, especially when performing jobs such as painting, roofing, and electrical work.
 Ladders, however, can present a very real danger on a job site, especially when they are improperly placed or secured.
-Even a minor fall from a ladder can result in long-term consequences.
+Even a minor fall from a ladder can result in long-term consequences, such as a disability.
 Using ladders safely is the responsibility of everyone at a site - when someone acts negligently, serious injuries can occur.

 If you or a loved one has been injured due to an accident involving a ladder, don’t suffer in silence.
 Wingate, Russotti, Shapiro & Halperin, LLP, has many years of experience fighting for the rights of construction workers injured on the job, including falls from ladders.
 Our team of New York ladder accident attorneys can investigate your case and advocate for proper compensation for you and your family.
 Call (212) 986-7353 to schedule a free consultation and tell us what happened so we can discuss your options and make sure your rights are protected.

 Some common types of ladder accidents include:

 - Falls: Falling off a ladder can have long-term consequences for the victim.
-The height of the ladder and how high up the person was will usually impact how serious the injuries are, though head injuries from a fall of any height can be traumatic, even fatal.
+How high up the person was will impact how serious the injuries are, though head injuries from a fall of any height can be traumatic, even fatal.
 Falls can occur in a wide variety of situations, such as if an extension ladder is not secured against a structure, the ladder’s steps are slippery, or the ladder is too short and a worker had to stretch to complete a task.

 - Falling objects: Construction workers routinely place other objects onto ladders, including hand-held tools, buckets, and work materials.
 If these objects are dropped or knocked off a ladder, people below and around the ladder can be struck and injured.
 Workers on ladders can also be struck by falling objects, such as a dropped power tool.